 My child and I have received a copy of the Electronic Communication Terms and Condition and Technology Acceptable Use Policy for Students.
 I understand that the handbook contains information that my child and I may need during the school year and that all students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the Student Code of Conduct.
 If I have any questions regarding this handbook, I should direct those questions to the principal at Wills Point Junior High School at 903-873-4924.

+Printed name of student:

-Student Signature
+Student Signature:

 Parent Signature:

-Date: